Enna Solla Pogirai: Plot

 RJ Vikram, who is engaged to Anjali, soon learns about her wish to marry a man who was once in a serious relationship.
 Having never been in love before, Vikram proceeds to tell Anjali a false story about his first and only love.
-Having heard the story, Anjali wishes to meet his ex to understand her side of the story.
-To fulfill it, he asks Preethi, an actress, to act as his ex-girlfriend.
-His plan backfires soon as he finds himself in a love triangle as he falls in love with Preethi.
-He and Preethi reunite and Anjali writes a book about the couple.
+Having heard the story, Anjali wishes to meet his ex to understand her side of the story as she feels a magic in it and wants to write a book about his love story.
+Vikram, with the help of his friend Chitti tries to find a suitable girl to act as his fake ex-girlfriend.